-Equal Opportunity and Prohibition against Harassment, Discrimination, and Retaliation C-130-S services, activities, and facilities.
+Equal Opportunity and Prohibition against Harassment, Discrimination, and Retaliation C-130-S

+The District is committed to providing equal opportunity in all areas of admission, recruiting, hiring, employment, retention, promotion, contracted services, and access to programs, services, activities, and facilities.
 The District strictly prohibits any unlawful discrimination or harassment against any person because of race, color, religion, disability, age, sex, gender, national origin, or any other characteristic protected by law.
 The District also prohibits retaliatory action, harassment, or discrimination against individuals who make complaints of, report, or otherwise participate in the investigation of any such unlawful discrimination, harassment, or retaliation.
 The District is an equal opportunity employer.